wildmichael/wildmichael.github.io/_posts/2018-06-23-getting-to-know-rust.md

 parsing?
 Here is where the next concept comes in: *"borrowing"*.
 That is what happens in `parser.refer(&mut name)`.
 The variable `name` is mutably *borrowed* to the `.refer()` method call, and with that eventually to the `parser` object.
-Ownership is only transferred once `parser` goes out of scope.
+Ownership is only returned once `parser` goes out of scope.
 And hence we have the explanation for the additional set of curly braces.
 Otherwise we would not be able to use the `name` variable after the argument parsing.